BuddyForms/BuddyForms-Moderation/readme.txt

 3. **Button Logic in the Front-end edit Screen**

 == Changelog ==
+= 1.4.15 - 17 may 2022 =
+* Fixed issue with plugin activation.
+* Added new hook.
+* Updated readme.txt

 = 1.4.14 - 6 Jan 2022 =
 * Improved Freemius integration.
 * Added new option to allow users edit posts and not have to wait for approval again.